Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-When we take everything and flip it upside down we then solve everything exponentially.
+We solve everything exponentially When we take it and flip it upside down.

 <br /><br />

-Instead of solving everything sequentially as.
+Instead of solving everything sequentially as

 <br /><br />